 Killarney Swimming Club takes part in galas throughout the south west – Tralee, Askeaton, Tipperary, Ennis, Cork, Mallow, University of Limerick, etc. At the start of each swimming season, Swim Munster prepare a schedule of events.
-(The provisional list for 2019/2020 can be found here.)
+(The provisional list for 2021/2022 will be published here.)
 Our coaches then choose the galas that our swimmers will attend.
 The swimmers are informed and an information pack and the entry report for each upcoming gala are posted here.
 Galas are graded as follows:

 • Munster Development 1 Galas

 For the 2019/2020 season, Munster Swimming issued a comprehensive information pack, together with a full list of “cut-off” times which set out the general rules and times to be achieved for each competition in Munster.
 Both are well worth reading before attending any gala.

 Before the gala

 Each of our squads will aim to attend three or four galas through the swimming season.
 The squad coach will choose the events for each swimmer (freestyle, backstroke etc.) – typically four events.
 Some events are compulsory and the coach will advise the swimmers on this.
 The cost for each gala is about €20.00 for each swimmer, which will be billed in advance by the club.
 As we are a competitive swimming club, swimmers are expected to attend.
 Galas are usually on Saturdays but sometimes on Sundays and generally run from 9 am to 5 pm.
 The coach will pick the swimmers events about two weeks before the gala.
 If you cannot attend, please tell your coach and your squad co-ordinator at this stage.
 If you find out that you cannot attend a gala at a later stage, please tell your squad co-ordinator and your coach immediately as otherwise the club is penalised for each “no show”.